Bhagwant Singh: Biography

 The son of Kirat Singh, Singh succeeded his brother, Pohap Singh, as the Maharaj-Rana of Dholpur in 1836.
 During the Indian Rebellion of 1857, he demonstrated loyal attachment to the East India Company.
 He rendered assistance to the fugitives from Gwalior in 1857.
 For his valuable service, he received the insignia of KCSI and was later made GCSI in 1869.

 In 1860, Scindia consented to the construction of a bridge over the Chambal, facilitated by the British Government, as part of the trunk road development on the river's right bank.
 Maharaj-Rana also agreed to this arrangement, with the understanding that the construction costs would be shared equally between the two states, they would equally benefit from the net profits, and in case of the bridge's failure, the ferry at Raj ghat would return to Dholpur, while Scindia would retain the ferry at Khantri.

 In 1862, he was guaranteed the right of adoption.

 He married Rajauria Maharani Sahiba, the daughter of the Rao of Rajaunia, a scion of the Karauli family and a leading figure in Dholpur.
 They had a son, Kulendra Singh, who died in 1873.
-He further married a Muslim dancer named Gajra at his Durbar, and with her, he had an issue: a son named Nawab Khwaja Muhammad Khan.
+He further married a Muslim lady Gajra the daughter of Syed Mohammad, a courtier in his durbar, and with her, he had an issue: a son named Nawab Khwaja Muhammad Khan.
 Singh also married Basant Kaur, the daughter of Maharaja Narinder Singh of Patiala.